All Episodes

 Not next year or the year after that.

-I see this is just like when the S SUV went back when the uh the uh Sierra Club said we've got to start targeting and get rid of the SUV, it's polluter.
+It's just like when the SUV, back when the Sierra clubs that we've got to start targeting and get rid of the SUV, it's polluter.

 Same thing here.

-I'm I'm convinced that there's gonna be a bunch of do-gooders are gonna suggest banning the game as it's played because it is too dangerous.
+I'm convinced that there's going to be a bunch of do-gooders who are going to suggest banning the game as it's played because it is too dangerous.

-And when I read some of the comments, some of these blogs that I read, uh, it's amazing what a bunch of sheeple uh there are regarding this.
+And when I read some of the comments, some of these blogs that I read, it's amazing what a bunch of sheeple there are regarding this.

-This twenty-five years ago, this kind of stuff happened on the field, just like everything else in our culture, uh nothing in the 50s, leave it to beaver was never as great and and uh peaceful, painless, and idyllic as people's memories make it.
+Nothing in the 50s, Leave It to Beaver was never as great and peaceful, painless, and idyllic as people's memories make it.

 But there were things about the past that were worth preserving that aren't being preserved.

-We have a genuine cultural rot taking place and a uh an overtaking of our culture of being chicken and a new castrati sort.
+We have a genuine cultural rot taking place and an overtaking of our culture via chickification and a new castrator sort.

 And it may even be a member of the media that suggests it.

-If that if that happens, uh the well, you know, it'd be too late for ratings, but if if if that happens, that's that's that would change things in ways that people can't even imagine.
+If that happens, well, it'll be too late for ratings, but if that happens, that would change things in ways that people can't even imagine.

 Hello.

-Something was bothering me listening to you know, both yourself and other commentators talking about how the Republican Party is being warned against going after Obama.
+Something was bothering me listening to both yourself and other commentators talking about how the Republican Party is being warned against going after Obama.

 We had that same problem in the 2008 election.